Master of Indigenous Languages Education

 Course content is arranged into three strands – linguistics, theory and practice strands – and is applicable to all Indigenous Australian languages.
 Students do not need to be fluent in an Indigenous Australian language to enter the course and may undertake external study in a language, from an approved provider, as part of the master's program.

 Postgraduate programs in Indigenous Languages Education are available to Indigenous Australians only.
-Applicants must complete a confirmation of Indigenous identity form (pdf, 54kB) as proof they are of Australian Aboriginal and/or Torres Strait Islander descent.
+Applicants are required to confirm their identity in accordance with the University’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015.

 To be accepted into the graduate-certificate program, applicants must have completed a minimum two-years’ study toward a teaching qualification: a Diploma in Education (Aboriginal) or equivalent.